All Kinds of Mints

 5. Chocolate Mint

 Chocolate mint lives up to its name.
 This is a true dessert mint.
 Simply plucking a chocolate mint leaf and holding it in front of me, I can already smell something sweet.
 Like all mints, chocolate mint has a taste that's overpowered by its tingle, but chocolate mint numbs ever so gently.
 The leaves look very similar to the leaves of peppermint, but the stems have a distinct brownish-purplish tinge.

 - Licorice mint

 - Ginger mint

 Mint is one of the easiest edible plants to grow indoors.
-Mint plants have a reputation as hard to destroy, wherever they are grown.
+Mint plants have a reputation as hard for destroying, wherever they are grown.
 I've found that a mint plant shoved to the darkest corner spot on the windowsill will survive, and even a young mint plant that goes without water for nearly a week will spring back to life quickly.

 The only real requirement is a big pot to grow it in; this stuff shoots up and spreads quickly.
 But if you like mint, that's a great thing.

-- Mint is used as much more than garnish.
-It is often paired with lamb, but it is just as often paired with lemon, or chocolate.
+- Mint is used as much more than a garnish.
+It is often paired with lamb, but it is just as often paired with lemon or chocolate.
 It is regularly used in teas, candies, ice creams, jellies, chutneys and sauces.